Dr. Bryan LaBrecque

 The majors in the B.A.S. program prepare graduates for supervisory advancement in corporate settings, retail environments, manufacturing plants, small enterprises and other businesses.
 The curriculum blends experiential learning with courses in human resource management, ethics, quality control, leadership, accounting and economics, with the goal of helping students to enhance their specific expertise as they learn new managerial skills.

 The Homeland Security/Emergency Management major does not have a specialization.
 Both the Administrative Management and the Technology Management majors have specialty areas called concentrations.
+In addition, the Administrative Management degree offers a General Studies Option.
 A summary of the specialty for each area is listed below.

 Each student must satisfy one of the two career course requirements listed below to be an Administrative Management or Technology Management major: